needle-mirror/com.unity.xr.meta-openxr/Documentation~/index.md

 ### Requirements

-To use Unity OpenXR: Meta, your project must meet the following requirements:
+To use Unity OpenXR: Meta 2.0, your project must meet the following requirements:

 * Unity 6 (6000.0)
 * AR Foundation 6.0.1 or newer
 * OpenXR Plug-in 1.10.0 or newer

-The Package Manager will automatically install these dependencies, if you don't already have them installed.
+The Package Manager will automatically install these dependencies if you don't already have them installed.

 > [!NOTE]
 > You can visit the Unity Forum for more information on the [Unity 6 New Naming Convention](https://forum.unity.com/threads/unity-6-new-naming-convention.1558592/).